gargvishesh/druid/docs/talaria/talaria.md

 ### INSERT INTO ...
 SELECT

+> INSERT syntax is in a work-in-progress state for the alpha.
+It is expected to
-> INSERT syntax is subject to change in future releases.
+> change in future releases.

 With Talaria, Druid can use the results of a query to create a new datasource or to append or replace data in an existing datasource.
 In Druid, these operations